-The King Country has important associations with the Tainui waka (canoe), one of many which brought the ancestors of Māori to New Zealand from Polynesia.
+The King Country has important associations with the Tainui waka (canoe), one of many which brought the ancestors of Māori to New Zealand from East Polynesia.
 Tainui, captained by Hoturoa, landed at Mōkau, where some of the crew disembarked.
 The waka was buried at Kāwhia.
 Through this ancestral connection with Hoturoa, Ngāti Maniapoto belong to the Tainui confederation of tribes.

 People from the Aotea waka visited Kāwhia on foot before travelling south to the Pātea River, where they settled.
 The Tokomaru waka stopped at Mōkau and some of the crew disembarked to continue their journey overland.

 Ngāti Maniapoto is the main iwi (tribe) of the King Country.
 The iwi is named after the ancestor Maniapoto, a 17th-century descendant of Hoturoa.

 Maniapoto’s great-grandfather Tūrongo was given land south of the Pūniu River, the waterway which later became the iwi’s northern boundary.
 The Mōkau River formed the southern boundary.

 Maniapoto inherited the mana over these lands on the death of his father Rereahu, Tūrongo’s grandson.
 His older half-brother, Te Ihingaarangi, challenged Maniapoto but was defeated, which confirmed Maniapoto’s leadership.

 In 2006 just over 33,600 people identified themselves as Ngāti Maniapoto, which made it the seventh-largest iwi in New Zealand.
 Most of them lived outside the King Country.